Dansk-Data-Science-Community/organization/README.md

 ---

 *This documentation is maintained by the Danish Data Science Community.
-Last updated: $(date '+%B %Y')*